 Unfortunately, surgical errors occur more often than people realize.
 However, wrong-site, wrong-procedure are considered "never events" by the National Quality Forum, meaning they should never occur in medical facilities unless there are exceptional circumstances.
 Although wrong-site surgery is rare, it is considered one of the most egregious medical errors because it is often irreversible and debilitating, but entirely preventable.

 Wrong-site surgery and wrong surgery are most common in eye operations and orthopedic procedures.
-Orthopaedic physicians have a 25% chance of making a wrong site surgical error during their career (according to the American Academy of Orthopaedic Surgeons).
+Orthopedic physicians have a 25% chance of making a wrong site surgical error during their career (according to the American Academy of Orthopedic Surgeons).
 This includes performing surgery on the incorrect side, or on the wrong location on the correct side (e.g. the wrong finger on the correct hand).
 Other examples include incorrect operations (e.g. resection of a muscle instead of recession) and even surgeries performed on the wrong patient.